Mohawk Institute Residential School: Today

-Following the closure of the Mohawk Institute in 1970 the Woodland Cultural Centre opened on the site in 1972, as an organization focused on research, history, and later the arts.
+Following the closure of the Mohawk Institute in 1970, the Woodland Cultural Centre opened on the site in 1972, as an organization focused on research, history, and later the arts.
 Woodland's cultural and historical interpretation programming utilizes the historic Mohawk Institute building to teach about the history of residential schools in Canada.

 In 2013 a leak in the roof of the residential school building caused significant damage to the historic site.
 As a result of this leak a community input process was established within Six Nations of the Grand River to determine what the local community wanted to do with the building, 98% of participants voted to save the historic building.
 In March 2014 the "Save the Evidence" campaign was started to raise money to preserve the Mohawk Institute and to raise awareness about the history of residential schools.

 Following the 2021 discovery of previously unknown burials at the Kamloops Indian Residential School in British Columbia, Six Nations of the Grand River chief Mark Hill called on the Canadian federal government to support a search for missing children who could have been buried on the Mohawk Institute's grounds.
 The search began around November 2021.
-As of September 2022, about 1.5% of the total area of the grounds had been searched, and 97 deaths with ties to the Mohawk Institute were confirmed.
+As of September 2022, about 1.5% of the total area of the grounds had been searched.
+Separately, the survivors group leading the investigation into deaths at the former residential school have identified 97 deaths with ties to the Mohawk Institute through review of documents.